-Troy Arts Council was founded in 1972.
-Since the day it was founded, this group has dedicated time, money and energy into enriching the lives of people in Troy and Pike County.
+The Troy Arts Council was founded in 1972 and ever since has dedicated time, money and energy into enriching the lives of people in Troy and Pike County.
 Through facilitating events of the visual arts, theatre and music, Troy Arts Council has brought an unparalleled amount of culture to our area.
 Some of the most outstanding artistic programs that have come to Pike County were made possible by the Troy Arts Council and its patrons.
 For over thirty years, TAC has been the artistic outlet for the community.

 Our primary public venue for most concerts is Crosby Theatre, located in Smith Hall at 483 University Ave, Troy, AL 36082 on the Troy campus of TROY University.
 It is an ADA compliant venue and guests may park in the adjacent faculty/staff parking lot after 5 PM weekdays without fear of ticketing.
 This facility is made available through a longstanding partnership with TROY University, the College of Communication and Fine Arts, and the Student Affairs office in support of the arts and arts education.